TomBurdge/RustNations2025/manual/src/03-c_in_rust/double_01.md

 ```

 Run the test, and it panics.
 And it panics in the *Rust* side.
 How could doubling a byte possibly be unsafe? *Overflow*.

+> There's another gotcha here!
+On an M1 Mini in Docker, `char` is *unsigned*.
+This is a great example of the perils of FFI!
+Let's fire up the Docker version and see what happens...

 ## Overflow